EECS-467-W20-RRRobot-Project/RRRobot/docs/home.md

 4. Run the gazebo simulator - this will bring up gazebo with a robotic arm
    - `gazebo /app/rrrobot_src/world/rrrobot.world`
 5. Run control and perception programs

+### GEAR Simulation

+Instructions for working in the GEAR Simulation can be found on the [GEAR](gear.md) page.

+### Tips & Tricks

+- Clear space on docker machine
+  - `docker system prune --volumes`
+- See running containers
+  - `docker ps`
+- Attach a new terminal to a running container
+  - `docker exec -it <container> bash`